ryangurn/fakebank/README.md

 ## shout outs
 - [https://github.com/mandeponium/UpDog-Credit-Union](mandeponium): Thanks for making some of this public, i hate designing front ends but implementing logic is mainly what this project focuses on.
+- [https://github.com/mathewsun/BankOfMontreal](matthewsun): Thanks for making a template for bank of montreal that will be helpful.
 - [https://www.twitch.tv/kitboga](kitboga): Thanks for reporting these scams, wasting the scammers time and most of all having fun with it.